crossplane/crossplane/design/one-pager-package-image-config.md

 plan to leverage this expertise, along with existing libraries from the Policy Controller project, to implement reliable image verification in the package manager.

+### Selecting from Multiple Matches

+For a given image and configuration, there may be multiple matching `ImageConfig` objects.
+We have the following options:

+- **Option A:** Error out if there is more than one match.
+- **Option B:** Choose the best match (e.g., "longest match" for prefix, "undefined" for other match types).
+- **Option C:** Random selection.
+- **Option D:** Advanced API with weights/precedence.
+- **Option E:** Stack them together with best effort (e.g., append pull secrets, validate with all verifications, error out if related to registry TLS/proxy).

+We believe the best match option is the most intuitive and offers the best user experience by enabling users to define more specific settings for a subset of images while maintaining a fallback/default for the rest.
+However, we cannot define a clear "best match" for all possible match types we may introduce in the future.

+We propose a mixed approach between options (B) and (A).
+We will start with the best match option for the `Prefix` match type.
+If we introduce more match types in the future, we will error out if we cannot determine the best match (e.g., multiple matches where at least one is a non-prefix match).
+Even for the `Prefix` match type, we will error out if there is more than one best match, i.e. multiple `ImageConfig` objects with the same prefix and same configuration.

+Note that the best match will always be evaluated between `ImageConfig` objects with the configuration of interest.
+For example, when the package manager needs to pull the image, it will select the best match among those with a pull secret.
+So, there cloud be two `ImageConfig` objects with the same prefix—one with a pull secret, the other with verification, and this is fine.

 ### User Experience